Exponents

 \displaystyle{x}^{n}={x_1}\times{x_2}\times\ldots\times{x_n}

-Which is the rule behind the basic understanding you already have.
+This is the rule behind the basic understanding you already have.
 The exponent says how many times to multiply a value times itself.
 Put in formal math terms, it looks like this:

+Which says the same thing.
 From this axiom we can very easily derive the first theorem:

 \displaystyle{x}^{1}={x}